ibm-cloud-docs/netezza/security/usage-odbc-oidc.md

 - The token is returned to the ODBC driver.
 - The **Password** field is automatically populated with the retrieved token.

-The UI will remain unresponsive until authentication either succeeds or times out.
+The ODBC UI will remain unresponsive until authentication either succeeds or times out.
 Even if the browser is closed or authentication fails, the UI will stay frozen until the timeout period ends.
 {: note}

 ### 3. Register the OIDC user in Netezza